HowardNTUST/Hackntu2017_demo/README.md

 This repo is for the demo purpose of Hackntu Data science program.

 # About
-Recommendation System made using AutoEncoder.
+Recommendation System core algorithms made using AutoEncoder.
 Pytorch is mainly used to build AutoEncoder.

 1.training.base